saogawa/srl-event-handler/lag-mem-admin-disable/README.md

-# Event Handler for SR-Linux LAG Interface Management
+# SR-Linux LAG Interface Management Event Handler

-This Python code for an event handler improves the behaviour of LAG interfaces in SR-Linux as follows:
+This Python-based event handler enhances the management of LAG interfaces in SR-Linux by addressing operational state behavior discrepancies during administrative enable/disable actions.

-### Current behaviour:
+## Overview

-- When the LAG interface is admin disabled, SR-Linux sets the operational state of LAG member ports to down.
-However, the operational state of the member ports remains up.
+### Current Behavior
-- In SR-OS, admin disabling the LAG interface causes the member ports to be disabled and the optical laser to stop.
-Arista implements similar behaviour.
+- **Admin Disable**: SR-Linux marks LAG member ports as down, but their operational state remains up.

-### Issue:
+- **Comparison**: In SR-OS and Arista devices, disabling a LAG interface also disables its member ports and stops the optical laser.

-Since the physical ports are not disabled, the optical lasers of the ports continue to transmit, requiring the peer device to detect the link down using LACP or BFD.
+### Problem

-### Code implementation improvements:
+The operational state of physical ports remains up when a LAG interface is admin disabled, causing the optical lasers to continue transmitting.
+This requires peer devices to rely on LACP or BFD for link down detection.

-- When the LAG interface is admin disabled, the physical ports (not just the LAG member port status) have their operating status set to down.
-This stops the optical lasers of the physical ports, allowing immediate link down detection by the peer device.
+## Improvements
-- When the LAG interface is Admin-enabled, the operation status of the member ports is set to operation up.
+- **Admin Disable**: Sets the operating status of physical ports to down, stopping the optical lasers and allowing immediate link down detection by peer devices.

-### Limitations:
+- **Admin Enable**: Sets the operation status of member ports to up.

-- To correctly obtain the admin state of LAG interfaces, the configuration must be set up so that each event handler instance supports a maximum of 25 ports for LAG interfaces.
+## Limitations
-  (It is possible to accommodate LAG interfaces with more than 25 ports by creating multiple instances.
-The EH instance can be created up to 20).
+- Supports a maximum of 25 ports per LAG interface.
+For more than 25 ports, multiple instances of the event handler can be created, with a limit of up to 20 instances.